If you've been injured at your job then you need Abbie from Zamora & Hogan Co., L.P.A. She is the best!

 The Columbus, OH Workman's Comp Claims Procedure

-Once an injury occurs, an application for workers' compensation must be filed in order to avail yourself of all the benefits the Ohio Workers' Compensation Law affords.
+Once an injury occurs, an application for workers' compensation must be filed to avail yourself of all the benefits the Ohio Workers' Compensation Law affords.
 Below is a discussion of some procedural issues of which you should be aware.
 If you have further questions about the claims process, then please contact a member of our legal team.
-A Columbus workers' compensation attorney from the firm can make sure that you take the right action.

 In Ohio, employers are classified as either "state fund" or "self-insured."
 In both cases, the Bureau of Workers' Compensation will assign a customer service specialist ("CSS") to your claim.
 The CSS takes a direct role in state fund claims, but an indirect role in self-insured claims.
 For state fund claims, the CSS makes initial decisions concerning the allowance of the claim, the setting of the average and full weekly wage, payment of compensation, scheduling of medical examinations, the issuance of orders, and various other matters.